-Agricultural Mechanics-Tractor Restoration - This course is not offered during the 2024-2025 school year.
+Agricultural Mechanics-Tractor Restoration - This course will be offered during the 2025-2026 school year.
 While disassembling and rebuilding a 50-60 horsepower tractor, students will learn how to read technical drawings and parts books.
 This hands-on course takes what is learned in the classroom for engine rebuild, part restoration, painting and detail work and puts it into practice.
 Students maintain record books each week as they work in every area of a tractor auxiliary, electrical, hydraulics, power train and more.
 This course will be offered every other year.
-This course will be offered during the 2025-2026 school year.
+This course is not offered during the 2026-2027 school year.
 Limited to 12 students.

 Gr.
-11-12SemesterPrerequisite: Instructor Consent (must complete application form)

-Farm Management- Students will help run and maintain the school barn.
-Daily tasks include handling, grooming, feeding, and cleaning animal pens.
-Limited to 2 students.Gr.
-12SemesterPrerequisite:Application Required
+11-12 Semester Prerequisite: Instructor Consent (must complete application form) un and maintain the school barn.
+Daily tasks include g animal pens.
+Limited to 2 students.
+Gr.
+12 Semester Prerequisite: Application Required Independent Ag riculture - Students who are interested in learning about a facet of agriculture that ha